independentreserve/iOSApiClient/README.md

 * Set the values directly in code.
 [IRAPIManager manager].apiKey = @"your-api-key" and [IRAPIManager manager].apiSecret = @"your-api-secret"

 Once you have configured the application, you need to remove the two #error processor directives in the IRAppDelegate class.
-These are there to remind you to set the config.
+These are purely there to remind you to set the config before running the app.

 ##Need help?